Mature Masculine

 • Cynicism: Lost wonder.
 Doesn't believe in miracles.

-His exploitation stems from fear of vulnerability—of being manipulated himself.
+His exploitation stems from fear of vulnerability: of being manipulated himself.
 He compensates by controlling everything through knowledge.

-The Loneliness of the Puppeteer
+The Loneliness of the Manipulator

 His relationships are chess games.
-He's always three moves ahead—and completely alone.
+He's always three moves ahead and completely alone.
 He sees through every gesture, every word, every motive.
 And in seeing through, he stops seeing.

 People become patterns.
 Conversations become tactics.
 Love becomes leverage.
 He's surrounded by puppets and wonders why he feels empty.